ekuelkpodar/DistributedDatabaseSharding/README.md

   WkrB --> OBS
 ```

 See `docs/` for deeper design notes and runbooks.
+For cloud-standards enhancements, review `docs/well-architected.md`, `docs/slo.md`, and `docs/state-machines.md`.